jordi04/hackUPC2024/README.md

-# Seidor's Warehous Voice Assistant 🤖📦
+# Seidor's Warehouse Voice Assistant 🤖📦
 ## Developed for the SEIDOR Challenge at HackUPC

 ### Overview 📘